usnistgov/dastard/doc/DASTARD.md

 The `getNextBlock()` is similar to that of Lancero sources, but simpler because there are (as yet) no configurations that can change while the Abaco source is running (akin to the mix settings of Lancero).
 The method simply launches a goroutine that selects between a timeout that panics (after 100 of the 50 ms data-read ticks have happened) and the expected arrival of a message on the `as.buffersChan` channel.
 That method checks for the channel being closed, errors, or empty data payloads and in any of these cases closes the `as.NextBlock` channel and returns.
 Otherwise, it creates a data block from the message in `as.distributeData()` and puts that block on `as.NextBlock` (again closing `as.NextBlock` on error).
 That channel is, of course, what `getNextBlock()` returns after launching the goroutine.

 ### ROACH2 data source

+TODO: Explain this source.

 ### Test data sources

+TODO: Explain the `TriangleSource` and the `SimPulseSource`.
+They both allow DASTARD to generate fake data for testing and exploration purposes, even when no Lancero, Abaco, or ROACH2 hardware is available.

 ## Data flow in DASTARD